amberzzf/Assembler/README.md

-This is my super basic assembler that I made due to my combines interest in my first years systems1 and theory2 module which delved into assembly language and the language acceptance procedure
+This is my basic assembler that I made due to my combines interest in my first years systems1 and theory2 module which delved into assembly language and the language acceptance procedure.

-Although this may seem like a tedious and unnecessary project, I took interest in the stages of compilation and would consider making a high level translator for a new language in the future (despite its uselessness)
+Although this may seem like a tedious and unnecessary project, I took interest in the stages of compilation and would consider making a high level translator for a new language in the future (despite its uselessness).

 Current limitations:
 -Currently has limited memory capacity which could be rectified by using a file instead of a fixed length list.